The Snow Hen

 The Snow Hen spends her days fishing for remnants of civilization that float in with the tide, each new day unearthing memories of her vanished family.
 Her lonely existence is broken by a haunted wanderer, a giant survivor, who crashes into her world.
 They fall for each other, and then they fall apart.

-Based on the Jostedalsrypa myth which emerged from the Black Death of the 14th century in Norway, The Snow Hen pairs with The Eaten Heart as two-thirds of The Debate Society’s planned “Black Plague Trilogy”.
-The play was developed with the help of a Sons of Norway Foundation Heritage and Culture Grant and a Chashama AREA Performing Arts Grant and premiered at The Charlie Pineapple Theater in Brooklyn, NY in February 2006.
+Based on the Jostedalsrypa myth which emerged from the Black Death of the 14th century in Norway, The Snow Hen pairs with The Eaten Heart as two-thirds of The Debate Society’s planned (and as of 2016, still unfinished!)
+“Black Plague Trilogy”.

 Written and performed by Hannah Bos and Paul Thureen